By Dean Yeong on March 14, 2016

 With 3 simple questions above, you will know how you shape your life into the path of urgent or the path of important.
 If you prefer deadlines, fast results, and fit work into a timeframe, your mindset is more towards an urgent life.
 If you prefer to schedule, quality results and adjust your time based on the activity, you are more to an important life.

 The reason for this reassessment is to aware of your current position and (hopefully) switch to a better area of life.
 We all know that we should pick an important life instead of an urgent life, but some of us are used to, and being comfortable with an urgent life.

 Personally, I prefer important life over urgent life, and here are why?

 These are just a few reasons I prefer important life over urgent life.
-The main reason why I emphasise this so much is because I am experiencing it for myself when I made the shift, especially on my lifting journey.
+The main reason why I emphasize this so much is that I am experiencing it for myself when I made the shift, especially on my lifting journey.

 So, if you haven’t read The Seven Habits Of Highly Effective People yet, I highly recommend you to do so now.